For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • client_secret_post - credentials (clientId and clientSecret) in the request body,

-• client_secret_basic - authentication using basic auth (clientId:clientSecret encoded in base64).
+• client_secret_basic - basic authentication (clientId:clientSecret encoded in base64).

 clientId